What is PUL?

 Caring for yourself at home

-Until we can find the pregnancy, you should:
+Until the pregnancy is found, you should:

-- Get pelvic rest (Do not douche, use tampons, or have sex).
+- Get pelvic rest (do not douche, use tampons, or have sex).

-- Not take ibuprofen, Motrin®, aspirin, or other NSAID medicines.
+- Not take ibuprofen, Motrin®, aspirin, or other NSAID medicines

 - Take acetaminophen (Tylenol®) as needed.

-- Drink lots of water.
+- Drink lots of water

-- Take your medicine unless told by your care team.
+- Take your medicine unless told by your care team

 - Heavy vaginal bleeding (soaking through a pad in less than 1 hour)